Daily Quizzes

 Gravitation does not only play a central role in the movement of the planets but also in the expansion of the universe.
 Although the matter is being drawn towards itself by gravity, the universe is also expanding as a result of the Big Bang.
 In 1927-1931, Georges Lemaitre (the Father of the Big Bang Theory)proposed the concept of an initial point of concentrated mass, suggesting the origin of space and time.

-Research on gravity is on the rise and scientists are researching on gravitational waves and attempting to solve the problem of general relativity versus quantum mechanics so that they can devise one theory of everything.
+Gravity research is on the rise, and scientists are researching gravitational waves and attempting to solve the problem of general relativity versus quantum mechanics so that they can devise one theory of everything.

-Gravitation is a force that regulates movement of all items whether the smallest particle or even the heaviest heavenly bodies.
-Gravity affects how things behave, be it a fall of an apple on the earth or the movement of galaxies in the universe.
-As more studies are conducted on the study of the gravitational waves and quantum gravity, then we will just have a better insight on this force and this will further reveal more about the nature of the universe.
+Gravitation is a force that regulates the movement of all items, whether the smallest particle or even the heaviest heavenly bodies.
+Gravity affects how things behave, be it the fall of an apple on the Earth or the movement of galaxies in the universe.
+As more studies are conducted on the study of the gravitational waves and quantum gravity, we will gain a better insight into this force, and this will further reveal more about the nature of the universe.